-The MOU was pursued as funding was allocated in the original ILA (2016) between the CoSA and Bexar County to implement the plan.
+County to implement the plan.
 The MOU expired on September 20, 2017, and an amendment was approved to extend the term of the MOU until December 31, 2017, to allow for development and approval of an ILA.

-The intent of the ILA is for CoSA, Bexar County and TPWD to collectively implement management and monitoring requirements for the six (6) Karst Fauna Areas (KFAs) present in GCSNA as set forth in the USFWS-approved SEP-HCP GCSNA KFAs Management and Monitoring Plan for 2017.
+The intent of the ILA is for CoSA, Bexar County and TPWD to collectively implement management and monitoring requirements for the six (6) Karst Fauna Areas (KFAs) present in Government Canyon as set forth in the USFWS-approved plan Management and Monitoring Plan for 2017.
 The contributions made towards the recovery of the karst will not contribute towards the mitigation obligation of the ITP which requires the establishment of a minimum of 1,000 acres of new recovery-quality karst habitat.